bcbirkel/bcbirkel.github.io/_tabs/teaching.md

 order: 4           # controls tab order
 ---

+### Teaching Philosophy

 Teaching is one of my favorite parts of academic life — I love helping students build intuition around complex Earth systems.
+My approach to teaching emphasizes curiosity, real-world relevance, and active engagement.
+I aim to create an inclusive, supportive learning environment where students feel confident asking questions and exploring ideas.

+---

-### Courses I've Taught or TA'd:
+### Courses I've been a TA for:

 - **CORE 103: Processes of Change in Science** - University of Southern California
   Focus: Social and economic impacts of natural hazards; power and limitations of science to improve our lives through the